Shivang-7/airbnb-clone/README.md

 ## 📚 Educational Purpose Disclaimer

-> **This project is a clone of Airbnb, developed solely for educational and demonstrative purposes.**
+> **This project is a clone of Airbnb website, developed solely for educational and demonstrative purposes.**
 > It is **not intended for commercial use**, and **Staybnb** is a fictional platform name.
 > All logos, trademarks, and brand names used are the property of their respective owners.